MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-client-policy-service.md

 - Access to the portal, with membership in the Client Administrator, Security Administrator, or Global Administrator role.
 - At least Version 1808 of Office 365 ProPlus, Project Online Desktop Client, or Visio Online Plan 2 (previously named Visio Pro for Office 365).
 - User accounts created in Azure Active Directory (AAD).
 The user must be signed into Office 365 ProPlus with an AAD-based account.
-- Security groups created in Azure Active Directory (AAD), with the appropriate users added to those security groups.
+- Security groups created in Azure Active Directory (AAD), with the appropriate users added to those groups.

 ## Steps for creating a policy configuration